magento/devdocs/src/cloud/configure/setup-cron-jobs.md

 You can review cron processing information in the application-level log files for each environment.
 See [Application logs]({{ site.baseurl }}/cloud/project/log-locations.html#application-logs).

 {:.bs-callout-info}
-Note that on multiple node environments (such as Pro), cron jobs will be executed on a randomly selected node.
+Note that on multi-node environments (such as Pro), cron jobs are executed on a randomly selected node.
 Because `~/var/log` is not shared between nodes, you may need to manually merge logs to get full visibility of cron execution.

 {:.bs-callout-info}
 Cron jobs are executed with a different set of environment variables than are available in a SSH session.
 Notably, `$USER` is not available to cron jobs.